nadeo/trackmania-doc/docs/play/what-is-ranked-3v3.md

 | Gold | Maps 1 - 20 |
 | Master | Maps 1 - 25 |

-!!! warning "Starter Access and Gold+ matchmaking"

-    Currently there is no way for Starter Access players to practice the TMWT [E] maps.

-    Standard Access or Club Access are recommended for the best experience.

 ## Matchmaking rating

 Once a team has won 5 rounds, the match ends and players will earn or lose rating points depending on the amount of points they earned for their team and whether their team won or lost.